hutson-comeauxM/DA-401-Project/README.md

 2. **Analysis Approach:**
    - Multi-period **Difference-in-Differences (DiD)** models
    - Controls: enrollment size, instructional expenses, admission rate
    - Parallel trends assumption checked via pre-treatment plots and dynamic event-study models
+   - Robustness checks: Uses placebo years to see if the trends were pre-existing before the actual treatment years

 3. **Outcome of Interest:**
    - Impact of external shocks on retention by institution type